hackden/hack_den/README.md

-We believe in learning programming the fun way.
-Pranks, 'viruses', etc.
+We believe in learning programming by fun way.
+We provide prank codes, 'viruses', etc.